Element84/filmdrop-k8s-tf-modules/README.md

 ### Tiling

-The local development environment incldues resources for rendering and serving tiles.
+The local development environment includes resources for rendering and serving tiles.
 More information is available [here](./modules/tiling/README.md).

 **Currently Titiler does not distribute a docker image for an ARM architecture.
 If you're running an Apple silicon (M1, M2) or similar machine you should skip installation of the tiling namespace.**